 Smartphones and sleep effects

 How many of us have fallen asleep while holding a smartphone?
 I know I have.
-Newer smartphones have changed their lighting effects in response to implications blue lights effect on sleep quality.
+Newer smartphones have changed their lighting effects in response to the implications of blue lights effect on sleep quality.
 I set my phone for night mode between sunset and sunrise in hopes of improving sleep quality.

 Losing focus at work

 I’ve changed my work email habits to check my email at 2 hr intervals.
-This allows me to focus specific tasks and get into a productive workflow.
+This allows me to focus on specific tasks and get into a productive workflow.
 Using my email interval usage as an example, I plan on using my smartphone in the same way.

 I heard this podcast about deep work, Cal Newport makes the case for digital devices, marketed as ways of increasing productivity, actually divide our attention which then leads to decreases in productivity and decreased quality in results.